DeanLemans/deanlemans.github.io/content/misc/starter vault/The Power of the Local Graph.md

 ---
 Author: Mike Schmitz
 Tags: notes, graph, productivity
+draft: true
 ---

 The promise of apps like [Obsidian](https://obsidian.md) and [Roam Research](https://roamresearch.com/) is to give you a tool for connected note-taking.
 (If you're wondering which one is right for you, check out [[Obsidian vs. Roam Research]]).
 With this approach, you can see the commonalities between your thoughts as your notes bump up against one another, allowing you to see connections and discover new insights.
 These connections are usually represented in some sort of *Graph View*, which can look like a complex spiderweb of notes and ideas.

 ![](https://thesweetsetup.com/wp-content/uploads/2021/05/graph.jpg)